 Assorted meat is always preferred above all other types of meats in Nigeria.
 This is just different parts of a cow, from the intestine to the tripe (shaki), kidney, liver, heart and also red meat (beef).

 Like I stated above.
 This soup is very easy to prepare, you can grind/blend ogbono seeds with a blender or hand grinding machine.
-This can either be done at home or by the trader who sold it to you in the market (if you live in Nigeria).
+I can do this at home or use the service of the trader who sold it in the market (for people in Nigeria only).

 Selecting the right Ogbono seed and other ingredients.

 Most people don’t know the difference between the authentic and the fake ogbono seeds, the best approach would be to buy from a trusted trader.
 Although there is just very little difference between the two, the only difference is that one has better elasticity.

-Another ingredient that has a direct effect on any Nigerian soup is the kind of dry fish used, I like to use the round dry cat fish.
+Another ingredient that has a direct effect on any Nigerian soup is the dry fish used, I like to use the round dry catfish.

-Some people also add a little bit of edible potash just to hasten the whole process but I highly advise against this practice because it can change the texture of your soup thereby decreasing the nutritional value.
+Some people also add a little bit of edible potash just to hasten the whole process, but I highly advise against this practice because it can change the texture of your soup, decreasing the nutritional value.

 Here is how to make Nigerian ogbolo or Ogbono soup.

 Parboil your meat the normal way, with all the necessary ingredients (2 seasoning cubes, a teaspoon of salt, onions, a teaspoon of your favorite beef spice).

 Add water to the meat after about ten minutes and cook till it is soft enough for consumption and the water is almost dried (just about 1 cup left), You will need to add 7 cups of water at this point.